juhasev/sample-ninja-help/member-app-refer-friends-settings.md

 > **LIMITATIONS** You cannot have different images for different locales.

 #### Editing texts
 Simply, click on the text to edit.
 The text box supports **Markdown**.
-Use the slider below image to adjust the position of the text box.
+Use the slider below the image to adjust the position of the text box.
 Similarly, click on the button to customize the text for the current locale.

 #### Minimum days as member
-Controls the minimum number of days a panelist must be subscribed, before becoming eligible to refer friends.
+Controls the minimum number of days a panelist must be subscribed before becoming eligible to refer friends.
 Leave as zero to disable.

 #### Number of completed surveys
-Controls how many surveys a referee must complete, before the refered panelist is paid out.
+Controls how many surveys a referee must complete before the referred panelist is paid out.
 Leave as zero for an immediate referer compensation.

 #### Minimum days between referrals
 Controls how often an individual can refer friends.
 Enter zero to have **Refer Friends** permanently visible.

 #### Maximum number of friends to refer
 This is the number of friends that can be referred at one time.
-This setting does not control maximum life time referrals.
+This setting does not control maximum lifetime referrals.

 #### Redirect to registration survey
-By default all traffic from confirming the referral is sent to the registration survey.
-However, if you run your registration survey externally you can define an alternate redirect URL where the referrals are sent.
+All traffic from confirming the referral is sent to the registration survey by default.
+However, if you run your registration survey externally, you can define an alternate redirect URL where the referrals are sent.

-Alternate URL will receive the following query parameters:
+The alternate URL will receive the following query parameters:

 - **ref** Unique referral ID
 - **locale** Locale of the referring panelist